grunklejp/mmo-tic-tac-toe/README.md

 - [ ] rerender screen when a board resets above the below the 6th level
 - [ ] team indicator
 - [ ] 🐞 clients aren't recieving messages that were sent just before connecting
+- [x] 🐞 higher level grids aren't aligned
+  - need to assign boardIds based on the alignment

 POLISH 🇵🇱